nytegoth1/CF_SHOP/README.md

 2. If someone were to implement this code, Using a secure encryption is Highly suggested.
 3. This was built using CF, and mysql.
 If someone wanted to change the DB type, this can easily be done if you know how to do so.
 4. Most of the code was done within a week, and is currently using methods that would need to change if implemented in a production environment.

+## Todo

+Redo the admin section for adding products, and create an Edit product feature.